richgel999/ufo_data/bin/anon_pdf.md

 *   [https://youtu.be/nd_ZXgObNNg](https://youtu.be/nd_ZXgObNNg)

-Note: Bismuth telluride and lead telluride have thermoelectric properties, and cadmium telluride has photovoltaic properties.
+>**_Note_**: Bismuth telluride and lead telluride have thermoelectric properties, and cadmium telluride has photovoltaic properties.
 Pure germanium is a semiconductor and the first metallic material (discovered in 2005) to become a superconductor in the presence of an EM field was an alloy of germanium, uranium and rhodium.
 Palladium is used as a key material in capacitors.
 The materials Bushman suggests were included in the UAP could be used to create a thermoelectrical/photovoltaic generator with a semiconductor and capacitor.